AdaCore/spark2014/docs/ug/appendix.rst

 To execute a |SPARK| program, it is expected that users will compile the program (as an Ada program) using an Ada compiler.
-The SPARK language definition defines of number of implementation-defined (with respect to the Ada language definition) aspects, attributes, pragmas, and conventions.
+The SPARK language definition defines a number of implementation-defined (with respect to the Ada language definition) aspects, attributes, pragmas, and conventions.
 Ideally a |SPARK| program will be compiled using an Ada compiler that